bfansports/CloudTranscode/README.md

+# Updates [04/13/2015]:
+New decider will be pushed out soon.
+The new decider is written in Python as AWS now provide a Python SDK.
+The new Decider will accept arbitrary workflow, described in JSON.
+It will scale and be resilient to failure.
+We will then create a Docker image of all components for easy deployment.

 # Updates [01/19/2015]:
 We are back.
 Here is what we are planning to do on the project in the coming months: